Affiliate links on Android Authority may earn us a commission. Learn more.

 - A command terminal window will appear when everything is installed.

-You are now ready for the more confusing part — installing the Steam Linux app.
+You are now ready to install the Steam Linux app:

 Install Steam on Chromebook by installing Ubuntu Linux OS